How to Play “In the Pocket”

 When listening back, take notes as if you were a teacher, spot-checking the mistakes, no matter how small.

 Without getting discouraged, drill these spots, and hit them hard.
 Don’t settle for just okay.
 Your future self will thank you.

-Pro-tip to learn how to play in the pocket: When drilling your weak spots, incorporate the transition into and out of that moment.
+Pro-tip: When drilling your weak spots, incorporate the transition into and out of that moment.
 You may be hindering your progress by practicing moments in isolation.

 4. Method Four: Anticipating and Back-phrasing